-Bearing this in mind, the partners developed together a focused training program delivered via mobile app that aims to reach 600,000 nurses and midwives across Sub Saharan Africa and the Middle East.
-Since its launch in April, nearly 175,000 nurses have been reached and more than 1.1 million continuing professional development (CPD) training courses have been completed[i].
+Bearing this in mind, the partners developed together a focused training program delivered via a mobile app that aims to reach 600,000 nurses and midwives across Sub-Saharan Africa and the Middle East.
+Since its launch in April, nearly 175,000 nurses have been reached and more than 1.1 million continuing professional development (CPD) training courses have been completed.
 Each partner has truly brought their expertise to bear in this collective effort:

-· WCEA’s virtual learning platform and mobile phone-based training capacity has enabled us to scale this program rapidly.
+- WCEA’s virtual learning platform and mobile phone-based training capacity have enabled us to scale this program rapidly.

-Knowledge is everything – especially on the frontlines of care where lives are in the balance.
-The content developed by AKU and other organisations covers COVID-19 training modules but also more general training for instance on maternal and newborn child health, mental health and resilience.
-Trainings are open source in the app and currently available in English, Arabic and French.
+Knowledge is everything – especially on the front lines of care where lives are in the balance.
+The content developed by AKU and other organizations covers COVID-19 training modules but also more general training for instance on maternal and newborn child health, mental health, and resilience.
+Training is open source in the app and is currently available in English, Arabic, and French.
 The app also encourages information sharing that creates effective feedback channels to quickly provide greater insight into the training needs and experiences of those on the frontline.
-This agile feedback loop provided strong learnings during the Ebola crisis and provides opportunity to better address the COVID-19 pandemic by giving voice to those on the frontline.
+This agile feedback loop provided strong learnings during the Ebola crisis and provides an opportunity to better address the COVID-19 pandemic by giving voice to those on the frontline.
 Our hope is that this data will help broker critical conversations between health workers and their national public health representatives to help further advance training for community-based care as systems recover from the pandemic.

-At the heart of the Johnson & Johnson Center for Health Worker Innovation is the intersection between community health and primary care.
-In this regard, we believe that well-functioning health systemsmust be anchored in strong community-based primary care, a focus this collective partnership so clearly represents.
-Frontline health workers, especially nurses, midwives, and community health workers (CHW), play a critical role in all resource settings, but especially within low and mid income-resource systems.
+At the heart of the Johnson & Johnson Center for Health, Worker Innovation is the intersection between community health and primary care.
+In this regard, we believe that well-functioning health systems must be anchored in strong community-based primary care, a focus this collective partnership so clearly represents.
+Frontline health workers, especially nurses, midwives, and community health workers (CHWs), play a critical role in all resource settings, especially within low and mid-income-resource systems.
 The world is facing a critical health worker shortage – estimated by the WHO to reach a gap of 18 million by 2030.
 While frontline health workers are lacking in numbers, it is paramount to adequately equip those who are on the frontlines today with knowledge and tools to render their work and care as efficient and effective as possible.

 Digital health and knowledge tools are spreading across Africa—so what’s different about this work?
-The WCEA mobile based training are accessible on low bandwidth and endorsed by National Nurses Councils, Ministries of Health and Nurses Associations as continued professional development (CPD) credits.
+The WCEA mobile-based training is accessible on low bandwidth and endorsed by National Nurses Councils, Ministries of Health, and Nurses Associations as continued professional development (CPD) credits.
 In short, it is recognized as part of a national certification curriculum.
-It enables nurses to access locally developed training and life-long education, growing their knowledge and developing agility to respond to health needs of their communities.
+It enables nurses to access locally developed training and life-long education, growing their knowledge and developing agility to respond to the health needs of their communities.
 In times of pandemic, it also equips them with the latest information and opportunities to upgrade their skills to face the spread of any virus.

-[i] Countries in scope: Kenya, Ethiopia, Uganda, Rwanda, Tanzania, Nigeria, South Africa, Ghana) A roll out to other countries including in the Middle East is also underway.
+Countries in scope: Kenya, Ethiopia, Uganda, Rwanda, Tanzania, Nigeria, South Africa, Ghana) A rollout to other countries including in the Middle East is also underway.